plato852/housing-price-forecast-with-regression-modelling/README.md

 everyone when making a big purchase.
 So I've decided to do some extra research on the area we're interested in.
 By collecting additional

 information and gaining a broader perspective, I aim for us to reach a data-driven conclusion.

+### 👨🏻‍💻 Where do I get these data from & How do I deal with them